grp-xx/AN2024/README.md

 # AN2024
-Simple network apps developed in the course Tecnologie di Internet - 2024
+Simple network apps developed in the course Tecnologie di Internet -  Academic Year 2024